-The Bachelor of Laws/Bachelor of Arts offers students a course focused on commercial law with emphasis on intellectual property law.
-As the only double degree in Victoria with this specialisation, students learn about trademarks, patents and designs, copyright, the prohibition of misleading or deceptive conduct and competition law.
+The Bachelor of Laws/Bachelor of Arts offers you a course focused on commercial law with emphasis on intellectual property law.
+As the only double degree in Victoria with this specialisation, you'll learn about trademarks, patents and designs, copyright, the prohibition of misleading or deceptive conduct and competition law.

 The course also provides a general understanding of contemporary social and cultural developments.
-Students choose from a range of Arts majors, enabling specialisation in a series of study areas depending on their field of interest.
+You can choose from a range of Arts majors, enabling specialisation in a series of study areas depending on their field of interest.

-The combination of degrees equips students with the skills to work in commercial and general legal practice, in government, and in arts- and humanities-based organisations.
+The combination of degrees equips you with the skills to work in commercial and general legal practice, in government, and in arts- and humanities-based organisations.

 Every international student application is considered for a scholarship